mozaik-association/mozaik/docs/4Distribution-list-module.md

 !!!example

-    In order to create a window to include contacts with voluntary participation, the virtual Partners/Involvement template must be selected.
-Then create the rule with the criterion "Involvement type" and the condition "= Voluntary work".
+    In order to create a filter to include contacts in order of contribution who are between 30 and 50 years old and who are linked to one of the 19 communes of Brussels, the virtual Partners/Membership template must be selected.
+Then create the rules with the criterion "Paid"  and the condition "is set true".

-    METTRE UN EXEMPLE PLUS COMPLIQUE, ET EN PARLANT PLUTÖT DE CE QUI INTERESSE LE PLUS LES LECTEURS, CAD LES MEMBERSHIPS.
-DONC PLUTOT REPRENDRE TOUS LES ADHERENTS EN ORDRE DE COTI (DONC PAID = TRUE) QUI ONT ENTRE 30 ET 50 ANS ET QUI SONT LIES A UNE DES 19 COMMUNES DE BXL (DONC LIé A UNE INSTANCE ENFANT D'UNE INSTANCE DE LA REGION DE BXL CAPITALE)
 !!!info

     These filters are dynamic, meaning that contacts that will match the filter criteria in the future will automatically be added/rejected from the distribution list.

-POUR L'EXEMPLE, CONTINUE AVEC L'EXEMPLE CI-DESSOUS EN INDIQUANT PAR EXEMPLE QUE QUELQU'un QUI DEPASSE 50 ANS QUITTERA LA LISTE DE DISTRIBUTION AUTOMATIQUEMENT
     !!!example

-        Suppose you want to create a filter that includes all contacts in good standing who voluntarily participate in a program.
-As more contacts meet these criteria, they will be added to the distribution list automatically while removing contacts that no longer meet the filter rule(s).
+        Suppose that a filter has been created that includes, among others, contacts under the age of 30 and 50.
+A person who passes the age of 50 will automatically be rejected from the distribution list.

 ??? tip

     By clicking on the "Result" button on a specific filter or a distribution list, you can access the list of all the contacts that are included in the domain.

     :warning: To be included in the 'Result' list, a contact must have an email address OR a postal address.
 Otherwise, the contacts will appear in the "Without coordinate" tab accessible on a specific filter or on the distribution list.

 CHANGER LE SCREENSHOT POUR METTRE UN EXEMPLE PLUS COMPLEXE (REPRENDRE IDEALEMENT CELUI D'AU-DESSUS AVEC LES ADHESIONS)
 <figure markdown>